DataDog/integrations-core/redisdb/README.md

-# RedisDB Integration
+# Redis Integration

 ## Overview

-Whether you use RedisDB as a database, cache, or message queue, this integration helps you track problems with your RedisDB servers and the parts of your infrastructure that they serve.
-The Datadog Agent's RedisDB check collects a wealth of metrics related to performance, memory usage, blocked clients, slave connections, disk persistence, expired and evicted keys, and many more.
+Whether you use Redis as a database, cache, or message queue, this integration helps you track problems with your Redis servers and the parts of your infrastructure that they serve.
+The Datadog Agent's Redis check collects a wealth of metrics related to performance, memory usage, blocked clients, slave connections, disk persistence, expired and evicted keys, and many more.

 ## Setup
 ### Installation

-The RedisDB check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your RedisDB servers.
+The Redis check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Redis servers.

-If you need the newest version of the RedisDB check, install the `dd-check-redis` package; this package's check overrides the one packaged with the Agent.
+If you need the newest version of the Redis check, install the `dd-check-redis` package; this package's check overrides the one packaged with the Agent.
 See the [integrations-core repository README.md for more details](https://github.com/DataDog/integrations-core#installing-the-integrations).

 ### Configuration